Efficient Constant-Factor Approximate Enumeration of Minimal Subsets for Monotone Properties with Weight Constraints: Approximate enumeration beyond our frameworks

-To make our idea clear, we first describe an algorithm for enumerating all minimal edge dominating sets of $G$ without cardinality constraints and postpone proving an approximation guarantee to the next subsection.
+In this subsection, we show that it is still possible to approximately enumerate all minimal edge dominating sets in polynomial delay with a constant approximation factor.
+To make our idea clear, we first describe an algorithm for enumerating all minimal edge dominating sets of $G$ without weight constraints and postpone proving an approximation guarantee to the {end} of this subsection.

-The algorithm is also based on the supergraph technique.
-We build a directed graph $\mathcal G = (\mathcal V, \mathcal E)$, where $\mathcal V$ is the set of minimal edge dominating sets of $G$ and $\mathcal E$ is the set of arcs, which will be defined later.
-Before describing the definition of the neighborhood of a minimal edge dominating set of $G$, we introduce some notations.
-Let $X \subseteq E$ be an edge dominating set of $G$.
-When an edge $e \in E$ is dominated by $X$, but is not dominated by $X \setminus \set{x}$ for some $x \in X$, $e$ is called a \emph{private edge of $x$}.
-Moreover, we say that $x$ has a private edge $e$.
-Note that $x$ may have itself as a private edge.
-It is known that $X$ is a minimal edge dominating set of $G$ if and only if any edge in $X$ has at least one private edge.
-To complete the description of $\mathcal G$, we define two types of neighbors of a minimal edge dominating set $X$ defined as follows: